A class of Finite difference Methods for solving inhomogeneous damped wave equations: Performance of Numerical schemes

 and boundary conditions

 The exact solution of the above problem is $u(x,t)=e^{-t}\sin(x)$.\\

-The FIGURE \eqref{fig1} and \eqref{fig2} show the numerical solutions using finite difference methods \eqref{eqn6} and \eqref{eqn7.1} at $t=1$.
-From the obtained numerical results, we can conclude that the numerical solutions are in a good agreement with the exact solution.
-In a short time, both explicit and implicit methods produce almost the same results, however as time grows, explicit solution starts to oscillate which can be seen in FIGURE \eqref{fig4} below.
+FIGURE \eqref{fig1} and \eqref{fig2} show the numerical solutions using finite difference methods \eqref{eqn6} and \eqref{eqn7.1} at $t=1$.
+From the obtained numerical results, we can conclude that the numerical solutions are in good agreement with the exact solution.